What Can You Do As A History Major?

-Business.
-An increasing number of History majors graduate and go into business.
-They are hired because of the skills we teach, skills our classes offer ample scope for practicing.
+Business: An increasing number of History majors graduate and go into business.
+They are hired because of the skills we teach; skills our classes offer ample scope for practicing.
 This includes the obvious skills of reading, research, writing, and presenting information, but it also includes intangibles, such as a sense of perspective, an ability to make connections (that is, to see how context creates contingencies that change over time), and a willingness to see the world as dynamic, as ever-changing.
-Visit with the employers who send recruiters to WIU for the career fair every semester.
+Visit with the employers at the career fair that is held each semester.
 They hire history graduates because of the skills you have learned and perfected in your classes.

 One recent alumna in London to work on her Ph.D. in History

 Because of the valuable training in critical thinking, problem-solving, and communication skills History majors gain through your education, a great many of our graduates find employment in a range of non-historical business careers in book publishing, newspaper editing, technical writing, journalism (as both foreign and domestic correspondents), real estate appraisal, insurance underwriting, and market research, among other fields.

 Matt Miller, WIU's Distinguished History Alum for 2008 and a successful corporate CEO, has commented that: